rosy233333/ats-intc/README.md

 # ats-intc

-This is the driver of ats-intc(Asynchronous task scheduler and Interrupt controller)
+This is the driver of ats-intc(Asynchronous task scheduler and Interrupt controller).

+**If you don't want to use the ats-intc, you can use your own software scheduler and using the structure of `TaskRef`, `Task` and `Waker` in this crates.**

 ### Driver